Create Organizational Units in Active Directory

 Creating Organizational Units

-In ADUC right click on the root domain (e.g., techwayfarer.com) and choose New > Organizational Unit.
+To create an OU structure In ADUC right click on the root domain (e.g., techwayfarer.com) and choose New > Organizational Unit.

 We will first create a parent OU (_Branches) that will contain the organizational structure for the business, rather than placing OUs directly under the root domain.